Child and Adult Care Food Program (CACFP)

 Standards that went into effect in 2016 require Head Start and Early Head Start programs to provide healthy snacks, culturally appropriate nutrition services, easily accessible drinking water throughout the day, and the integration of physical activity into the daily curriculum.
 Research shows that children participating in Head Start are more likely to have healthy eating patterns than similar children who do not participate.

-• CACFP should be expanded to allow the option of a third meal service.
+• USDA should expand CACFP to allow the option of a third meal service, and Congress should appropriate additional funding if required.

-• CACFP should continue streamlining program operations and paperwork to allow for easier enrollment for providers to serve as sponsors of the program.
+• USDA should continue streamlining CACFP program operations and paperwork to allow for easier enrollment for providers to serve as sponsors of the program.

-• CACFP should continue to fund nutrition and wellness education and program efforts.
+• USDA should ensure that CACFP can fund nutrition and wellness education and program efforts.

 Featured Studies and Resources